jackokring/KRTPluginA/README.md

     * Frequency CV to Oscillator`CV`
     * Envelope Shaped Output `OUT`

 Takes in triggers on `T5` and `T7` to trigger one of the three vertical envelopes. `IN` is from the oscillator source, and `OUT` is that signal modified by the envelope. `CV` can be tuned dependant on the trigger pair combination.
 I thought it would help with using Ω. Although it might be quite useful on its own.
-The two outer `OUT` signals are normalized to the center `OUT` channel for less cables.
+The two outer `OUT` signals are normalized to the centre `OUT` channel for less cables.

 F
 ===